8ta4/blog/drafts/Is there a sentence text object that doesn't stop at blank lines?.md

 And it needs a Lua API.
 I'm thinking of a function, something like `get({opts})`, that returns the start and end coordinates of a sentence or `nil`.
 The behavior would depend on the offset:

-- If `offset` is `0`, it'd check the current spot.
-If the cursor's in a gap, it'd return `nil`.
+- If `offset` is `0`, it'd find the current sentence, only returning `nil` if the cursor's in a gap.

-- If `offset` is `1`, it'd find the next sentence, only returning `nil` if it goes off the start of the buffer.
+- If `offset` is `1`, it'd find the next sentence, only returning `nil` if it goes off the end of the buffer.

-- If `offset` is `-1`, it'd find the previous sentence, only returning `nil` if it goes off end of the buffer.
+- If `offset` is `-1`, it'd find the previous sentence, only returning `nil` if it goes off the start of the buffer.

 The `opts` table for this function would look something like this: